Triumph of the Will

 Triumph of the Will (Triumph des Willens) is a 1935 German Nazi propaganda film directed, produced, edited, and co-written by Leni Riefenstahl.
 Adolf Hitler commissioned the film and served as an unofficial executive producer; his name appears in the opening titles.
 It chronicles the 1934 Nazi Party Congress (rally) in Nuremberg, which was attended by more than 700,000 Nazi supporters.
 The film contains excerpts of speeches given by Nazi leaders at the Congress, including Hitler, Rudolf Hess and Julius Streicher, interspersed with footage of massed Sturmabteilung (SA) and Schutzstaffel (SS) troops and public reaction.
 Its overriding theme is the return of Germany as a great power with Hitler as its leader.
 The film was produced after the Night of the Long Knives, and many formerly prominent SA members are absent.

 Following its release in March 1935, it became a major example of film used as propaganda and was well-received at home.
-Riefenstahl's techniques—such as moving cameras, aerial photography, the use of long-focus lenses to create a distorted perspective, and the revolutionary approach to the use of music and cinematography—have earned Triumph of the Will recognition as one of the greatest propaganda films in history.
+Riefenstahl's techniques—such as moving cameras, aerial photography, the use of long-focus lenses to create a distorted perspective, and the revolutionary approach to the use of music and cinematography—have earned Triumph of the Will recognition as one of the most effective propaganda films in history.
 It won several awards in Germany, France and Italy.

 During World War II, Frank Capra's seven-film series Why We Fight was directly inspired by Triumph of the Will and the United States' response to it.
+The film continued to influence films, documentaries and commercials after the war.

 In today's Germany, Triumph of the Will is not banned.
 In 2018, the Federal Review Board for Media Harmful to Young Persons even rejected an application to index an imported version.
 The decision explained that Triumph of the Will is a historical document that can be classified as having high art-historical value.
 Nevertheless, the film is not freely distributed in Germany because the rights holder, Transit Film, exercises its copyright and takes action against unauthorized publications.
 Screenings that take place with the consent of Transit Film are held in an educational context.

-The film continues to influence films, documentaries and commercials to this day.